Cyber Security in the Classroom

 Password managers like LastPass perform a similar function.
 A user can enter a master identity and the manager will keep track of—and automatically populate—user names and passwords across a range of applications.
 Managers like this offer a handy fix in environments where students are required to manage multiple passwords across diverse devices and applications.

-“A password management application will enable you to create unique, high-strength, randomly generated passwords for every website and application you use,” says Craig Lurey, CTO & Co-Founder of Keeper Security.
+“A password management application will enable you to create unique, high-strength, randomly generated passwords for every website and application you use,” says Craig Lurey, CTO and Co-Founder of Keeper Security.
 “You don’t have to remember each individual password—just one master password.”

 …But Not All Password Managers